Xilinx/CHaiDNN/README.md

 ## How to Download the Repository

-To get a local copy of the CHaiDNN repository, clone this repository to the local system with the following command:
+To get a local copy of the CHaiDNN repository, configure [git-lfs](https://github.com/git-lfs/git-lfs/wiki/Installation) and then, clone this repository to the local system with the following command:
 ``` sh
 git clone https://github.com/Xilinx/CHaiDNN.git CHaiDNN
 ```